Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Linear mixture model

-where each of the parameters in the $\bm{\theta}$ vector contains a sum over $M$ trace results from our MCMC samples.
+where we sum over $M$ values of the $\mathbf{\theta}$ vector from trace results in our MCMC samples.
 In this way we are not just including a maximum a posteriori (MAP) value of our estimated parameters, but using all of the posterior distribution information we gained from our MCMC calculation to determine them.